General Placement Test Information

 Chemistry Placement Test

-Please click on the "Chemistry Exam" link on the left-hand side of the page for more information on the test, including how to determine if you need to take it during Orientation.
+Please click on the "Chemistry Exam" link on the left-hand side of the page for more information.